SethRobertson/GitBestPractices/index.md

 the tail, not the dog: more branches will not make you release faster).

-Oh, and decide branch naming conventions for both official branches and user or team-specific branches.
+The importance of some of the questions I asked may not be immediately obvious.
+For example, how does having work which needs to be updated in multiple distinct long-lived branches affect branch workflow?
+Well, you may want to try to have a "core" branch which these other branches diverge from, and then have your feature/bugfix branches involving these multiple branches come off of the lowest-common-merge-base (LCMB) for these long-lived branches.
+This way, you make your change (potentially merge your feature branch back into the "core" branch), and then merge the "core" branch back into all of the other long-lived branches.
+This avoids the dreaded cherry-pick workflow.

+Branch naming conventions are also often overlooked.
+You must have conventions for naming release branches, integration branches, QA branches, feature branches (if applicable), tactical branches, team branches, user branches, etc.  Also, if you use share repositories with other projects/groups, you probably will need a way to disambiguate your branches from their branches.
 Don't be afraid of "/" in the branch name when appropriate (but do be afraid of ":").

 ### Distributed workflows